 Apart from her work on women’s livelihoods programs, Dr. Siwach also serves as the quantitative evaluation lead on a cluster-randomized controlled trial to determine the impact of a technology-aided instruction program on learning outcomes among students in community schools in Zambia.
 In the United States, she serves as the evaluation task-lead of the Transition Work-Based Learning Model in Maine.
 Under this project, she studies the role of Vocational Rehabilitation (VR) and in-school transition programs in improving employment and earnings of youth with disabilities.
 She is also a part of multiple ongoing studies on examining the role of VR programs in serving employment needs of different subpopulations with disabilities.

-Prior to joining AIR, Dr. Siwach was completing her doctoral research on a comprehensive evaluation of criminal background checks used for employment in New York State.
-Her work from this research was the recipient of multiple awards, including the 2017 University at Albany Distinguished Dissertation Award and the 2018 APPAM award for best dissertation in public policy analysis.
+Dr. Siwach completed her Ph.D. in Economics in 2017, and was the recipient of the 2017 University at Albany Distinguished Dissertation Award, and the 2018 APPAM award for best dissertation in public policy analysis.